-The International Center for Transitional Justice has published a report "More Than Words: Apologies as a Form of Reparation."
-This report explores many of the issues and challenges likely to be faced by those considering a public apology as a form of reparation for victims of serious human rights violations.
+The International Center for Transitional Justice has published a report “More Than Words: Apologies as a Form of Reparation.”
 It finds that the best apologies clearly acknowledge responsibility for violations, recognize the continuing pain of survivors and victims’ families, and are linked with efforts to compensate and assist victims materially and through other justice measures.
 It draws on dozens of examples of official apologies offered in connection with human rights violations and war crimes, particularly in Africa, Asia, and Latin America.

 The report identifies, among others, some attributes that are key in reparative effects of apologies:

-- An unequivocal statement of apology acknowledges the specic injustices that occurred, recognizes that victims have suffered serious harm, and takes responsibility for this.
+- An unequivocal statement of apology acknowledges the specific injustices that occurred, recognizes that victims have suffered serious harm, and takes responsibility for this.

 - An apology must be sincere; perceptions of a lack of forthrightness can undermine an apology.

 - Effective apologies take into account, as sensitively as possible, what victims are likely to feel and think about what is being said.
 The apology should honor victims and indicate the importance of restoring respect for them and recognizing their dignity.

 - They assure victims—and the rest of society—that the victims were not at fault for what happened.

 - They emphasize common values shared by everyone in society.